 They whisked away, merging with the river of traffic as my friend and I exchanged glances of mixed horror and wonder.
 They took us to a modern looking bar and said goodbye.
 After having a well needed drink, we headed back into the street (heat hug!) and realised that, bugger it all, we were totally lost.
 But hallelujah, would you believe it, there he was, Ol’ Misty Eyes, smoking on the corner, not 20 feet away.
 We asked him for a ride back, and I offered to give him some money. ’15’ he requested.
 15,000 VND is about 45 pence.
 Charmed, I agreed, feeling quietly benevolent as I planned to tip him a princely extra 55 pence.

 We flew through the city, and he took us the long way round, past temples, parks, schools and museums.
 We even passed the Vietnam War museum – ‘The American War of Aggression Against Vietnam’.
 As we wound through the streets, sycamore seeds helicoptered through the air, landing in my lap as we breezed past.
-All the while Ol’ Misty Eyes dutifully peddled and pointed out things of interest, and I dutifully pretended I understood what he was saying, probably laughing heartily as he described his nation’s tragic struggle in the war.
+All the while Ol’ Misty Eyes dutifully peddled and pointed out things of interest, and I dutifully pretended I understood what he was saying and chuckled along (in retrospect, probably laughing heartily as he described his nation’s tragic struggle in the war, argh).

 We eventually pulled up just past our hotel, and shakily dismounted the rickety contraptions.
-OME and his Cyclo buddy smiled and requested their ’15’.
+Misty Eyes and his cyclo buddy smiled and requested their ’15’.
 I handed it over, and began to dig out a little extra as well.

 Oh, silly me!
 150, 000.
 About £4.50 – that made far more sense.
 I handed it over.